jjgecon/EconJM_auto_doc_gen/output_docs/nova_lisboa_1/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-Building on my expertise in cultural economics and innovative AI methodologies, I am particularly drawn to the Economics Department at University Nova Lisboa due to its commitment to rigorous, socially relevant research and fostering an inclusive, collaborative academic environment.
-My work on labor market participation and cultural influence complements ongoing faculty research into labor dynamics and social interactions, exemplified by scholars like Pedro Portugal.
+I am drawn to Nova SBE's Economics Department for its commitment to rigorous, relevant research and a collaborative academic environment.
+My work on labor market participation and cultural influence complements ongoing faculty research into labor dynamics and social interactions, like Pedro Portugal's work on labor market sorting, social connections, and peer effects.
 Moreover, aligning with the institution's values of pluralism and equal opportunity, my interdisciplinary approach aims to deepen understanding of economic behaviors within diverse populations.
-I am eager to contribute to the department's mission of producing impactful research that informs public policy while upholding integrity, excellence, and service to society.
+I am eager to contribute to the department's mission of producing impactful research that informs public policy.